 Learning with us is NOT the fastest license in the valley, nor the cheapest.
-But if you place top importance on quality of instruction, quality of airplanes, and instruction from a CFI with a background which ranges from having been a bush pilot on the Alaskan Peninsula/Aleutian Islands, to being a CFI in the busiest airspace in the world, or even also being a helicopter CFI, then we might be right for you.
+But if you place top importance on quality of instruction, quality of airplanes, and instruction from CFI's with backgrounds which ranges from having been a bush pilot on the Alaskan Peninsula/Aleutian Islands, or teaching in the busiest airspace in the world, or even also being a helicopter CFI, then we might be right for you.
 Give us a call, set up a discovery flight, and see if maybe SRFC is the best option

 Lisa Adickes Breuer

 My flying started in the late 60's at about 8 years old in my brother's 150; we were an "airplane family".
 I soloed on my 16th birthday, but had an instructor who did not communicate real well with me, and made stalls really scary!
 Incomplete instruction will do that to a person.
 So when I started back up again a few years later, I finally got a terrific instructor (the legendary John Meadows of BOI!)
 After terrifying him with what I thought a stall was, he taught me the right way to do it.
 I sort of vowed to myself, If I Ever Became An Instructor, to NEVER do that to a poor student!

 Jim and I met when he was a student in 1986 - a mutual friend handed him over to me as a soloed fledgling, when she left for another job.
 Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself someday.
 He is a licensed Commercial-Instrument pilot, and for over 25 years has also held a CFI-A (airplane) certificate as well as an Advanced Ground Instructor certificate.
 Now retired from decades as an aircraft weapons engineer for the Navy and a software engineer for HP, Jim now works as a full-time CFI here at SRFC, and is loving his life as a full time pilot again!